privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 message GetBidRequest{
   // Unencrypted request.
   message GetBidRawRequest {
-    // Encrypted BuyerInput corresponding to the Buyer.
+    // Encrypted BuyerInput corresponding to the buyer.
-    // This includes CustomAudiences (InterestGroups) owned by
+    // This includes CustomAudiences (a.k.a InterestGroups) owned by
-    // the Buyer and signals required for filtering ads and generating bids. bytes buyer_input_ciphertext = 1;
+    // the buyer and signals required for filtering ads and generating bids. bytes buyer_input_ciphertext = 1;

-    // Whether this is a fake request from SellerFrontEnd Service
+    // Whether this is a fake request from SellerFrontEnd service
     // and should be dropped.
-    // Note: Seller FrontEnd Service may send chaffs to a few other Buyers
+    // Note: `SellerFrontEnd` service will send chaffs to a few other buyers
     // not participating in the auction.
 This is required for privacy reasons
-    // to prevent Seller from figuring the Buyers by observing the network
+    // to prevent seller from figuring the buyers by observing the network
     // traffic to `BuyerFrontEnd` Services, outside of TEE. bool is_chaff = 2;
   }